Financial assistance

 Are you married, live with a partner, or have a child?

-As a provider, you have certain rights and obligations.
+You have certain rights and obligations as a provider.
 If you are married or live with a partner, and you have a child together, you have a mutual obligation to provide for your joint child.
 If you are married, you and your spouse have a mutual obligation to provide for each other.

 If you are married, you and your spouse have a mutual obligation to provide for each other.
 This means that we will consider your collective financial situation when we assess your need for financial assistance.